ahmad2x4/trade/notes/technical/candle-stick-patterns.md

 ### Bullish patterns:

 #### Bulish engulfing
-A red candle followed by a green one which fully engulfs the read candle.
+A red candle followed by a green one which fully engulfs the red candle.
 The pattern is an indication of market turning point.
 Which means it is likely that market start going up and it is a buy signal.